 The pro-bono opportunities and career services at Nottingham Law School are extremely useful.
-The Legal Advice Centre was accessible and challenging, whilst providing me with the support of qualified solicitors during my work on real-life cases.
-My classmates have also undertaken FRU (Free Representation Unit) cases.
+NLS Legal was accessible and challenging, whilst providing me with the support of qualified solicitors during my work on real-life cases.
 The law School has put on numerous talks and mock assessment centres with internationally renowned law firms, giving students the best opportunity of finding employment after the course.

-I have taken on three legal cases throughout the year with the Legal Advice Centre.
+I have taken on three legal cases throughout the year with NLS Legal.
 It has given me invaluable experience of interviewing clients, researching legal issues and providing advice.
-I received useful support and direction from the qualified, personable solicitors who run the centre.
-The actual centre is just a few meters from where most lectures take place and therefore a very convenient way to get that extra experience, without taking hours out of your week to travel.
+I received useful support and direction from the qualified, personable solicitors who run the firm.
+The actual firm is just a few meters from where most lectures take place and therefore a very convenient way to get that extra experience, without taking hours out of your week to travel.
 I could simply pop in and out between lectures to work on my cases.

 The facilities have genuinely impressed me throughout the course.
 From an app on my phone, which tells me when and where, all my lectures and seminars are, to a computer room on the third floor of the library which only postgraduate students can access.
 This means I never have to check my emails for room changes or waste time searching for a computer.
 These facilities are also extremely close to each other and well connected to public transport.
 During such a demanding course, time saving facilities and resources are vital, allowing me to concentrate fully on my education and job applications.